 The Beast from the East has subsided.
 This is the Round-Up written from the ground up!

 This week, a great publication has shut the door on its print version.
 STOP!
 DON’T FRET.
 You’ll still be able to get a copy of TenEighty.
-We’re talking about NME and its groundbreaking music coverage being shifted slightly to a digital-only platform going forward, which is sad for all the magazine collectors out there.
+We’re talking about NME and its groundbreaking music coverage shifting to a digital-only platform going forward, which is sad for all the magazine collectors out there.

-There is something very special about holding a physical copy of a magazine and reading it, which TenEighty are big fans of too.
+There is something very special about holding a physical copy of a magazine and reading it.
 That’s why we do our print version every year during Summer in the City.
 It’s special to us and we hope you enjoy it too!
 Something to look forward to 2018.

-Like a sheepdog with an owner who forgets to lock the sheep pen’s gate a lot, this is another Round-Up!
+Anyway, like a sheepdog with an owner who forgets to lock the gate to the sheep’s pen a lot, this is another Round-Up!
 Enjoy!

 MY VERY HONEST INTERVIEW w/ James Corden | Caspar Lee

-Caspar Lee has done a lot of big interviews with a lot of big celebrities and this one with James Corden is no different, as the star promos his new movie, Peter Rabbit.
+Caspar Lee has done a lot of big interviews with a lot of big celebrities.
+His latest is with James Corden, as the star promos his new movie Peter Rabbit.

-James Corden has knowledge and an affinity for the YouTube space – which few mainstream celebrities have and that comes through, especially in the outro.
+James Corden has a knowledge of and affinity for the YouTube space that few mainstream celebrities share – and that comes through, especially in the outro.
 The genuine way in which James talks about Caspar is wonderful to see.
 Here’s to more mainstream celebs being like this!

 BRITAINS WORST TWITTER ACCOUNT | ImAllexx

-Brexit is a thing that’s brought out the worst in a lot of people, maybe “your da or ma”?
-Alex Elmslie talks about THE Twitter account that succinctly represents all that is wrong with the “Britain is for the British” people, the EDL, etc.
+Brexit is a thing that’s brought out the worst in a lot of people – maybe even yer da or ma?
+Here Alex Elmslie talks about THE Twitter account that succinctly represents all that is wrong with the “Britain is for the British” people, the EDL, etc: @BarryShentonGB.

-Alex dissects all that is wrong with it in this video and does so in a way that’s quickly become his known style.
-The fact that the Twitter account @BarryShentonGB is a parody almost doesn’t matter because of what it represents, the satire is so pitch perfect.
+Alex dissects all that is wrong with it in this video, in a way that’s quickly become his known style.
+The fact that @BarryShentonGB is a parody almost doesn’t matter because of what it represents – the satire is so pitch perfect.